Discord4J/Discord4J/README.md

 ```

 ### Modules
 Discord4J has an api for creating modular Discord Bots!
-See [Martacus's same repo](https://github.com/Martacus/Simplecommands/tree/master) for an example as to how it works.
+See [Martacus's sample repo](https://github.com/Martacus/Simplecommands/tree/master) for an example as to how it works.

 ### More examples
 See the [examples directory](https://github.com/austinv11/Discord4J/tree/master/src/test/java/sx/blah/discord/examples).